 - Sexuality education should cover a broad range of topics, including the biology of reproduction, relationships, making decisions, sexual preferences, contraception and STIs.

-- The most influential role models for young people are their parents and carers.
+- The most influential role models for young people are their parents.

 You might also be interested in: